Jcarlosjunior/Jcarlosjunior/README.md

 > **“Building secure data platforms that vanish the sensitive bits—so customers can focus on insights, not incidents.”**

 *Thanks for stopping by!
-If any of my work resonates, feel free to reach out—collaboration is my favourite kind of pull request.* 🚀
+If any of my work resonates, feel free to reach out.*